JorjaFox/website/_posts-old-blog/2013-10-24-review-jorja-on-the-talk.md

     - video
 ---

-Unlike back in April, this was not <em>just</em> Jorja, so the moments with her are fewer.
+Unlike back in April, this was not _just_ Jorja, so the moments with her are fewer.
 She answered the same question she has a hundred times, is it true she didn't think the show would last?
 Heck, I didn't either!
-I thought she'd be back on <em>The West Wing</em> before sweeps.
+I thought she'd be back on _The West Wing_ before sweeps.
 Boy were we wrong!
 The only 'new' question was about how they keep levity on the show when the content is so dark.

 <img class="alignleft size-medium wp-image-9029" alt="The Talk (23 Oct.
 2013)" src="//static.jorjafox.net/wordpress/2013/10/thetalk-097.jpg" width="300" height="168" />Interesting moments: When Eric remarks the character of Greg was meant to be 30 and a former construction worker, and he nearly didn't try out because he was not that old, Jorja jokes "He was underage."
 Later when he couldn't remember the type of faux-maggots they use on set, Jorja dead-panned "Maggot stand in."
 Later, as Julie Chen explained the CSI: Can Make You Laugh game, Jorja verified that only one of the cast had to keep a straight face for the audience to win the prize, and called it a team sport.
 Of course, she was the first one out, at 11 seconds.